KLinh62/WCM-Test/README.md

 ![metrics-top10-2](https://github.com/KLinh62/WCM-Test/blob/main/Part2-Sales%20Analysis/Question1s/docs/metrics-top10-2.png)

+---

-## 3. Provide the Sales Forecast for the Upcoming 6 Months for the Top 10 SKUs
+## Question 3.
+Provide the Sales Forecast for the Upcoming 6 Months for the Top 10 SKUs

 - The sales trend for each SKU showed high volatility but no obvious trend across the whole period (data covers only 1 year).
 - **Method chosen:** 3-Month Moving Average (3MA), suitable for highly volatile series.